shazam-dev/shazam-dev/README.md

 - 👋 Hi, I’m @MrxMob
-- 👀 I’m interested in Gaming, electrical and electronic work.
+- 👀 I’m interested in Gaming, coding and development.
-- 🌱 I’m currently learning coding.
+- 🌱 I’m currently a FS Engineer.
-- 💞️ I can collaborate thou I'm not good at coding.
 - 📫 How to reach me through my email.

 <!---